Jamminroot/todo-2-gh-issue/README.md

 }
 ```

-This will create an issue called "Change method signature", and labelled [Easy] and with label provided in `yml`.
+This will create an issue with the title `Change method signature` with two labels: [Easy] and the one provided in `yml`.

 ### Removing TODOs